Step 1: Disclosure Scotland does background checks

 Once you submit your application for an enhanced disclosure or a Protecting Vulnerable Groups scheme (PVG scheme) record, Disclosure Scotland will start the vetting process.

 This involves checking for any relevant information about your past behaviour.
-If they find information about your pre-12 behaviour, they will contact Police Scotland to ask if it needs including on your disclosure.
+If they find information about your pre-12 behaviour, they will contact the police to ask if it needs to be included on your disclosure.

-If Police Scotland decides that the information should not be included, Disclosure Scotland will continue processing the application and no information about your pre-12 behaviour will show on your certificate.
+If the police decides that the information should not be included, Disclosure Scotland will continue processing the application and no information about your pre-12 behaviour will show on your certificate.

-If Police Scotland decide the information should be included, they will send it on to the independent reviewer.
+If the police decide the information should be included, they will send it on to the independent reviewer.

 Step 3: The independent reviewer starts a review